pretix/pretix-docs/docs/tutorial/testing.md

 ## Conclusion

 Once the experience in our shop is satisfactory and all other points have been checked off the list above, we can finally take our shop live.
-In order to do that, we are going to navigate to [Event] :fontawesome-solid-arrow-right: "Dashboard".
+In order to do that, we are going to navigate to :navpath:Event → Dashboard:.
 The event dashboard displays a box saying "Your ticket shop is not yet public.
 Click here to change".
 Clicking that box takes us to the "Shop status" page.
 We are going to click the :btn:Go live: button and our ticket shop will finally go live!